o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 To understand it, we have to take a step back, and understand what it means to "use an on-chain value" during off-chain execution.

 For sure, when we use an on-chain value, we have to _prove_ that this is the on-chain value.
 Verification has to fail if it's a different value!
-Otherwise, a malicious user could modify SnarkyJS and make it just use any other value than the current on-chain state – breaking our zkApp.
+Otherwise, a malicious user could modify o1js and make it just use any other value than the current on-chain state – breaking our zkApp.

 To prevent that, we link "`x` at proving time" to be the same as "`x` at verification time".
 We call this a _precondition_ – a condition that is checked by the verifier (a Mina node) when it receives the proof in a transaction.
 This is what `this.x.assertEquals(x)` does: it adds the precondition that `this.x` – the on-chain state at verification time – has to equal `x` – the value we fetched from the chain on the client-side.
 In zkSNARK language, `x` becomes part of the public input.